Fewer False Failures: Introducing DOM-Level Element Matching

 - Users can easily creating test steps with predefined actions such as clicking, scrolling, or typing

-- To identify UI elements like a login button or password field, users can capture screenshots from a live preview on a virtual machine.
+- To identify UI elements like a login button or password field, users can capture screenshots from a live preview on a virtual machine (on the right).

-- Maintenance overhead: Frequent UI changes can result in significant ongoing maintenance.
+- High maintenance: Frequent UI changes can result in significant ongoing maintenance.

 Goals